 When you’re browsing the web for lifting equipment, you will come across the terms ‘working load limit’ and ‘safe working load’ quite frequently.
 So what exactly do these terms mean—are they just two different names for the same thing, or is there a difference between them?
 Read on to find out…

-Falling from height is no joke.
+Flat roof fall protection is incredibly important, because falling from a roof can be deadly.
 The latest HSE statistics show that falls from height are still the most prevalent cause of death among workers in Great Britain, accounting for 50 work-related deaths in 2023/24.
 This amounts to 36% of work-related deaths for that period.

 Safety harnesses are essential for keeping you and your colleagues safe when working at height.
 You'll want to get the best out of this key bit of kit, and the best way to do that is through regular inspections and some careful (but quite straightforward) maintenance.